 - In World in Conflict's multiplayer, there's a subtle example in the two flags shown at the top of the screen amongst other important match info.
 The flags start pristine and become increasingly tattered as units are lost.
 Since reinforcements are infinite and objectives are what counts, it's possible for the flag in worse shape to end up winning the match.

-- A battered, bullet-riddled Dominion flag appears in the beginning of the Starcraft II cutscene "Fire and Fury", representing the damaged-but-defiant condition of the Terran troops themselves.
+- A battered, bullet-riddled Dominion flag appears at the beginning of the Starcraft II Wings Of Liberty cutscene "Fire and Fury", representing the damaged-but-defiant condition of the Terran troops themselves.

 - Several American flags, damaged to various degrees, that were recovered from the wreckage of the World Trade Center have been put on display, one of them even being shown at the opening ceremonies of the 2002 Winter Olympics.